Neutral atom scattering based mapping of atomically thin layers: Methods

 \subsection{Instrument setup}

-Design of our NAM apparatus is based on producing a collimated atomic beam using a series of pinholes \cite{barr1,palau2016theoretical}.
-This beam scatters from the sample surface, mounted on a movable stage, and is detected by a stagnation (flux) detector as a function of sample position.
-Figure \ref{fig:chamber_stack}a shows a block diagram of experimental setup comprising all the essential elements from the atomic beam source to detector.
-The stages are arranged sequentially as: source, differential, scattering, stagnation detector and are pumped by turbo molecular pumps (denoted by A, C, D and F) with nominal pumping speeds of $\mathrm{1200\,l/s}$ (HiPace 1200, Pfeiffer Vacuum), $\mathrm{300\,l/s}$ (Twistorr 305, Leybold), $\mathrm{300\,l/s}$ (HiPace 300, Pfeiffer Vacuum), $\mathrm{80\,l/s}$ (HiPace 80, Pfeiffer Vacuum), respectively.
+Our NAM apparatus produces a collimated atomic beam using a series of pinholes, similar to the designs reported previously \cite{witham, barr_RSI}.
+This beam scatters from the sample surface mounted on a movable platform comprising two piezo-driven stages (ECSx3030/NUM(+), Attocube).
+Scattered atoms are detected as a function of sample position by a mass spectrometer (RGA200, Stanford Research Systems) arranged in a flux detection mode.
+Figure \ref{fig:expt_schematic}a shows a block diagram of the experimental setup comprising all essential elements from the atomic beam source to the detector.
+These stages are arranged sequentially as: source, differential, scattering and stagnation detector.
+These are pumped by turbo molecular pumps (denoted by A, C, D and F) with nominal pumping speeds of $\mathrm{1200\,l/s}$ (HiPace 1200, Pfeiffer Vacuum), $\mathrm{300\,l/s}$ (Twistorr 305, Leybold), $\mathrm{300\,l/s}$ (HiPace 300, Pfeiffer Vacuum) and $\mathrm{80\,l/s}$ (HiPace 80, Pfeiffer Vacuum), respectively.
 A $\rm{35\,m^3/hr}$ rotary vane pump (Duo 35, Pfeiffer Vacuum) was used to back the source and differential chambers respectively.
-The scattering and the detection stages were backed by a $\rm{11\,m^3/hr}$ rotary vane pump (Duo 11, Pfeiffer Vacuum).
+Scattering and detection stages were backed by an $\rm{11\,m^3/hr}$ rotary vane pump (Duo 11, Pfeiffer Vacuum).

-Atomic beam (He and Kr) was produced by a continuous nozzle as the source, built by sandwiching a circular metal film (Lenox Laser Inc.) of thickness $\mathrm{30\,\mu m}$ and orifice diameter of $\mathrm{20\,\mu m}$, between two metal plates.
-The beam is extracted into the differential chamber using a skimmer (Beam Dynamics, Model 2) with orifice diameter of $\mathrm{200\,\mu m}$.
-A $\rm{20\,\mu m}$ diameter aperture was used to collimate the beam before entering the scattering chamber.
-Source to sample distance was approximately 65 mm.
-Incident beam cross section, measured using a knife edge scan, on the sample plane (10 mm from the final aperture) was found to be $\rm{23\,\mu m}$ (full width half maximum) for He and 25$\,\mu$m for Kr seeded in He beam (10 \% Krypton + 90 \% He) [SI-1].
-This corresponds to a narrow angular divergence of less than 1 mrad.
+Atomic beams of He and Kr were produced by a continuous nozzle as the source, built by sandwiching a circular metal film (Lenox Laser Inc.) with an orifice diameter of $\mathrm{20\,\mu m}$ (thickness $\mathrm{30\,\mu m}$) between two metal plates.
+The beam is extracted into a differentially pumped chamber using a skimmer (Beam Dynamics, Model 2) with orifice diameter of $\mathrm{200\,\mu m}$.
+Another metal film having a $\rm{20\,\mu m}$ diameter orifice was used to collimate the beam before entering into the scattering chamber.
+Source to sample distance was approximately 65\,mm.
+Incident beam cross-sectional diameters were measured using a knife-edge scan on the sample plane, approximately 10\,mm away from the final aperture.
+Cross-sectional diameters (full width at half maximum, FWHM) ranged from 27 to 33\,$\mu$m (table \ref{table:incbeam}), corresponding to a narrow angular divergence of $\sim$ 1\,mrad (see appendix \ref{appendix:incbeam_width}).